lingxuez/bayes-net/README.md

 and the algorithm prints `False` to `stdout` since they are not I-equivalent.

 ## Tests
 Several simple test cases are provided in `tests/dsep` and `tests/iequiv`.
+Special thanks to the TAs in [CMU 10-708](http://www.cs.cmu.edu/~epxing/Class/10708-17/) for the test cases.
 To run the tests:
 ```
 cd src
 python dsep.py < ../tests/dsep/test1.in